 Joe Sconyers has helped major financial institutions identify and navigate evolving legal and regulatory risk for more than 15 years.
 His practice emphasizes advising clients concerning disputes and regulatory inquiries involving complex financial transactions.
 Joe has extensive experience with structured finance transactions backed by various consumer and commercial assets.
 His litigation and advisory work in this area covers thousands of complex financings.

-In addition to his structured finance experience, Joe has advised boards of directors, board committees, and corporate directors and officers in shareholder disputes, internal and regulatory investigations, and litigation arising from mergers and acquisitions.
+Joe has advised boards of directors, board committees, and corporate directors and officers in shareholder disputes and in internal and regulatory investigations.
 He also has represented global accounting firms in connection with securities-related regulatory inquiries and client disputes.
-He has successfully represented clients seeking to enjoin misappropriation of trade secrets and other intellectual property and to enforce nondisclosure and noncompetition agreements through expedited litigation.
+He has successfully represented clients seeking to enjoin misappropriation of trade secrets and to enforce nondisclosure and noncompetition agreements through expedited litigation.

 - January 29, 2013

 Litigating and Winning Against the SEC in a Financial-Crisis-Era Complex Case, panel moderator, Boston Bar Association

 Strategies for Securing an Entry-Level Attorney Position in 2012, Boston Bar Association

 - University of Connecticut (J.D. with high honors 2006; Associate Editor, Connecticut Law Review; Moot Court Board); Boston College (B.A.
 2001)